Judgment without Fear - Thoughts for 2026

 But Scripture tells a quieter, more startling truth.

 Judgment is not only future.
 It is already at work ... woven into the way life unfolds.
 Again and again, Scripture returns to the simple, sobering principle: we reap what we sow.
 Not as punishment, but as consequence.
 Not as cruelty, but as truth.
+Judgment is what we reap as the result of our actions.

 And this is where fear begins to loosen its grip.